micahpaul/micahpaul.github.io/equip/xmas2022/readme.md

+Christmas in July 2022 Letter: Extended Edition!
+---

+We had more we wanted to say, but that postcard just didn't have enough space on it.
+So here, as Paul Harvey used to say, is the *rest* of the story...

+---

+**Original Letter:**

 Dearly beloved,

 It's July again, so we are sending out a Christmas card that is either very early or very late (we will never reveal which).